python-trio/trio/docs/source/reference-core.rst

       The conventional way to define ``async_fn`` is like::

          async def async_fn(arg1, arg2, *, task_status=trio.TASK_STATUS_IGNORED):
-             ... # some work before the parent may proceed task_status.started()
+             ... # some work the parent might wait for task_status.started()
              ... # some work that may run in parallel with the parent